-Highly intermittant thoughts on grad school, bicycling, computer science, women in STEM, general news, and more...
+Highly intermittant thoughts on grad school, farming, bicycling, computer science, women in STEM, general news, and more...

 In Fall 2015, I took Professor Neil Gershenfeld's (in)famous "How to Make (Almost) Anything" class.
 Neil is the director of MIT's Center for Bits and Atoms, which is co-located with the Media Lab in MIT Building E14.
 Each week of the class, we learned a different digital fabrication technique, and then completed a project using that technique.
 Please see this page for pictures and in-depth explanations of my weekly projects.